-I send you the Better Way, by Newton, and also wish to know if you understand the import of the paragraph in Tokology, page 326, upon Sedular Absorption?
-Your intelligence and desire will lead you to accord your lives to this method that has been both light and help to many others.
+I send you the Better Way, by Newton.
+I also wish to know if you have ever heard that intercourse may be had without culmination - no emission being allowed?
+This naturally gives perfect control of the fecundating power.
+Many people practice this method, and claim the highest possible enjoyment and no loss of vitality.
+Your intelligence and desire will lead you to accord your lives to this latter method that has been both light and help to many others.
 You will, I am sure, be freed from this bondage to passion.
-It is a matter of self-control to which every person can train himself, and a road in which the intelligent are easily led.
-If I can serve you farther, please command me.
+It is a matter of control to which every person can train himself, and a road in which the intelligent are easily led.
+If I can serve you further, please command me.

+Sincerely,

-Sincerely, A. B. S.
+A. B. S.

-Nearly one year afterwards I received the following letter: DEAR DR. S. :
+Nearly a year afterwards I received the following letter:

+DEAR DR. S.:

-I did not intend to let so long a time elapse before letting you know of my deep heart-felt gratitude for your timely advice.
+I did not intend so long a time to elapse before letting you know of my deep heart-felt gratitude for your timely advice.
 I could repay you in no better way than to cite my experience for the benefit of others who suffer as I did, and who from unselfish motives desire and seek relief.

 When I received your letter I read it at once to Harry.
-With a tone of impatience he said: That is a woman's idea.
+With a tone of impatience he said: "That is a woman's idea."

 That night and days following we were both thoughtfully silent.
-When I had read the Better Way, I asked him to peruse it, saying to him: Here is a man's idea of marriage.
+When I had read the Better Way, I asked him to peruse it, saying to him: "Here is a man's idea of marriage.
 He seems to be a man of intelligence, and one whose opinion should command respect from those desiring to live aright.
-He, though a man, puts greater restrictions on conduct than the woman idea does.
+He, though a man, puts greater restrictions on conduct than the woman idea does."

-For you, Dora, I will read it, but you must

-not be too sure that I will accept any newfangled notions.
+"For you, Dora, I will read it, but you must not be too sure that I will accept any newfangled notions," he replied.